cognitedata/data-model-examples/{{cookiecutter.buildfolder}}/README.md

     transformation, you can specify `--file name-of-transformation.yaml` as an option.

 1. Look at the README.md in each `./example/*` folder.
 It will tell you if there are more example-specific options.

+## Structure of each example

+In the `./examples` directory, you will find the following:

+* `LICENSE.dataset.md`: The license for the data set.
+* `README.md`: More details about the data set.
+* `requirements.txt/pyproject.toml`: if there are any additional requirements for using the data set (not for loading the data set, that is handled by the `requirements.txt` in the build folder).
+* `data/` directory with files, raw, and timeseries that are loaded by load_data.py.
+* `transformations/` directory with transformations definitions (YAML files) that are loaded by load_data.py.
+* `data_model/` directory with data model definitions (json files) that are loaded by load_data.py using the Python SDK (and the /model/ REST APIs).
+* `datamodel.graphql`: the graphql schema for the data model that you can load info CDF from the CDF UI.

 ## About the examples